Skip to main content

 FieldDefinition

 spec.terminationPolicyIt is the policy of cluster termination.
-The default value is Delete.
-Valid values are DoNotTerminate, Halt, Delete, WipeOut.
+Valid values are DoNotTerminate, Delete, WipeOut.
+For the detailed definition, you can refer to Termination Policy.

-spec.componentSpecsIt is the list of components that define the cluster components.
+spec.componentSpecsIt is the list of ClusterComponentSpec objects that define the individual Components that make up a Cluster.
 This field allows customized configuration of each component within a cluster.

 spec.componentSpecs.replicasIt specifies the number of replicas of the component.
+RabbitMQ prefers ODD numbers like [3, 5, 7].
+All data/state is replicated across all replicas.

-spec.componentSpecs.resourcesIt specifies the resource requirements of the component.
+spec.componentSpecs.resourcesIt specifies the resources required by the Component.

 KubeBlocks operator watches for the Cluster CRD and creates the cluster and all dependent resources.
 You can get all the resources created by the cluster with kubectl get all,secret,rolebinding,serviceaccount -l app.kubernetes.io/instance=mycluster -n demo.